 Designer kitchens and bathrooms all built to high specifcations

 Car parking and storage for residents included

-Within range of Saint Kentigern, Kings and St. Bernardine schools
+Within range of Saint Kentigern, Kings, St. Baradine and Victoria Primary School

 CBD 5 minutes away by electric train

 These aren’t normal apartments, rather they are residences, north facing, situated on the water, featuring stunning views and spacious floor plans.

 The Peninsula sits on a site with a long history, something many locals will be able to attest to.
 This development has been a long time coming, 10 years in fact!
 We’ve been through many different iterations but think the process has been worth it as it has lead, finally, to this.

 But Orakei Bay Village and The Peninsula are only the beginning.
 The medium-term plan is to rebuild the balance of the site into a new mixed-use project.
 This will require a team of our consultants working with Auckland Council and a further round of consultation with the community.
 So how do we do this?
 Orakei Bay Village and The Peninsula are set on two hectares of premium waterfront land, with sweeping views of the basin and the sparkling Auckland skyline.
 Adjacent is a railway station that whisks passengers from OBV to the CBD in just one stop.
 We are also part of the exclusive suburb of Remuera.
 We don’t mean to brag, but being this desirable comes at a price, in more ways than one!